arnemertz/fix/docs/_posts/2021-08-27-roadblock-wsl-malfunction.md

 ### [add git aliases for the dev diary](https://github.com/arnemertz/fix/commit/29a2c9b2e1b89e1f1c34c7e878c2a2392687cf53)

-Annoyed as I was, I had of course no secured anything in WSL except for the dev diary entry I could not push.
-No big deal, since everything I needed was in my GitHub repositories.
+Annoyed as I was, I had, of course, no secured anything in WSL except for the dev diary entry I could not push.
+No big deal since everything I needed was in my GitHub repositories.
 Almost.
 Installing WSL2 with Ubuntu, Docker Desktop for Windows, and CLion was not a big issue.

 I cloned the [docker4c repository](https://github.com/arnemertz/docker4c) for the build toolchain and the [fix repository](https://github.com/arnemertz/fix) itself and built the docker container.
 Something had changed in the script provided by LLVM to install clang & Co., but since clang-12 now can be installed directly in Ubuntu with apt, that was [easily fixed](https://github.com/arnemertz/docker4c/commit/faa989ecd3ad7b35d1cf3cf421c584405d4ad877).